ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### **Passport**

--   A logical collection of RI Claims that includes claims on the [Passport Access Token](#passport-access-token) as well as any indirect RI Claims that such a JWT token makes available to the caller of the corresponding /userinfo endpoint.
+-   A collection of RI Claims that are returned from the /userinfo endpoint when given a [Passport Access Token](#passport-access-token).

 #### **Passport Access Token**